MohidSharif/Causes-of-Homeless-deaths/README.md

 Statement on LLM useage: No LLMs were used for any aspect of this work.

+# File Structure

-The repository contains three folders: inputs, outputs, and scripts which are organised as follows:
+The repository contains three folders: `inputs`, `outputs`, and `scripts` which are organised as follows:

-Inputs:

-Data: the raw data csv files obtained from OpenDataToronto
+`inputs/data`: the raw data csv files obtained from OpenDataToronto

-Sketches: Sketches used in the paper
+`inputs/sketches`: Sketches used in the paper

-Outputs:

-Paper: Quarto, a final pdf document, and a bibliography
+`outputs/paper`: Quarto, a final pdf document, and a bibliography

-Scripts:

-00-simulate_data.R: Simulates the data to be studies in the paper
+`scripts/00-simulate_data.R`: Simulates the data to be studies in the paper

-01-data_download.R: This script downloads, processes, and cleans the data obtained in the DHS final report
+`scripts/01-data_download.R`: This script downloads, processes, and cleans the data obtained in the DHS final report

+# Generate Paper

 To Generate the paper: